-(Note: the purchase or use of a textbook is not required for this class.)
+The purchase or use of a textbook is not required for this class.
+You may check out a copy of the textbook from the library.

-Supplies: Notebook, lined loose-leaf paper, pencils, straight edge, graph paper.
+Supplies: Notebook, lined loose-leaf paper, 3-ring binder, pencils, straight edge, graph paper.
 Only a basic non-graphing calculator (such as a TI-30) will be allowed in class.
 Calculators on cell phones, graphing calculators, and other electronic devices will NOT be allowed during tests or in-class assignments.